csienslab/mobula/README.md

   ${extrawire IP 1, which must be in the subnet 10.30.128.0/17}/32: 'WireGuard public key 1'
 ```

-Each time you deploy Mobula, it will generate a new WireGuard key pairs for each host.
+Each time you deploy Mobula, it will generate a new WireGuard key pair for each host.
 If you need public keys of the hosts to configure the external WireGuard clients, they can be found in `wireguard_pubkeys.yml` after your deployment.

 ## Deploy
 ### On Deployer